 “At first he became very depressed over the stories of how gravely ill he was, but he learned to laugh at them.”
 Hjördis then said that David got into the habit of driving into town to buy the English and French papers: ‘I want to see if I’m dead yet.'”

-Princess Grace added to the rumours, probably while trying to play down the truth of David’s illness: “He has to my sorrow suffered a mild stroke which has impaired and slurred his speech.”
+Princess Grace accidentally added to the rumours, probably while trying to play down the truth of David’s illness: “He has to my sorrow suffered a mild stroke which has impaired and slurred his speech.”
 David’s reaction was: “If I’d known she was going to give me a medical, I’d have tried to enjoy it more.”

 The reports became even more difficult to fend off after 14th September 1982, when David’s beloved Grace was killed in a car crash.
-David’s illness precluded him from attending the funeral, where he was represented by Hjördis.
+His illness precluded him from attending the funeral, where he was represented by Hjördis.

 In his autobiography, Robert Wagner described what happened when he tried to give Hjördis an unwelcome pep talk about her responsibilities.
 She quickly hit back and stopped him in his tracks:

 “When he was diagnosed, I told her, ‘Hjördis, you have to be here for David now; he needs you.’
 Her response was a simple declaration: ‘I never loved him anyway.’
 My reaction was a combination of shock, anger, and despair.”

 David Bolton’s view was that Hjördis was in denial.
 “In that situation people can be cross and think ‘How dare you die on me?
 How dare you expose me to all this pain and grief?”

 “When David got really sick Hjördis simply couldn’t handle it,” Yvonne Bricusse told Graham Lord.
 “Everybody handles things in different ways but I didn’t like her for it.
 Here was this lovely man in his hour of need and she should have been there for him, but her way was to hit the Fernet Branca.”